lawalter/r-shiny-electron-app/README.md

 ### Steps to get your computer ready:

 1. Install Node.js: https://nodejs.org/en/
-2. Install Electron and Electron Forge using npm (npm is installed with Node.js)
+2. Install Electron Forge using npm (npm is installed with Node.js)
-    - In the terminal, type ```install -g electron-forge```
-    - If that didn't work, try ```npm i -g @electron-forge/cli```
+    - In the R terminal, run ```npm i -g @electron-forge/cli```
     - If there's a permission error, run ```sudo npm i -g @electron-forge/cli```
 3. Check your versions of node ```node -v``` and npm ```npm -v```.
 For this guide, I will be using <b>node v13.9.0</b> and <b>npm v6.13.7</b>.
 If your installations do not match mine and you experience problems with these steps, try downgrading or upgrading (see [Troubleshooting](#troubleshooting) section below).
-4. Open an existing R project or create a new one.
+4. Open an existing R project, create a new one, or initialize a project by cloning a git repo.
-5. Make sure your directory is in R project folder you're ready to turn into an app.
-Run ```pwd``` on the command line to check what directory you are in.
-If you're not in the right folder, change your directory using ```cd```

 ## Advanced steps

 ### Start here if you already have node, npm, and electron installed:

+5. Make sure your directory is in R project folder you're ready to turn into an app.
+    - Run ```pwd``` on the command line to check what directory you are in.
+    - If you're not in the right folder, change your directory using ```cd example/file/path``` with the example path replaced with the appropriate path to your project.
-6. In your project directory, install electron locally by running ```npx create-electron-app appNameHere```.
+6. In your project directory, install Electron locally by running ```npx create-electron-app appNameHere```.
 Replace appNameHere with whatever you want to name your app.
     - <b>Note:</b> Your app cannot be titled 'app'.
 7. In your appNameHere folder, delete folder 'src'.
-8. Move or add files to your new app folder, including:
+8. Move or add files (I typically use the R file pane gui) to your new app folder, including:
 - get-r-mac.sh
 - add-cran-binary-pkgs.R
 - start-shiny.R
-- Make new folder 'shiny' for:
+- Make new folder <b>shiny</b> for:
     - shiny/app.R
-- Make new folder 'src' for:
+- Make new folder <b>src</b> for:
     - src/failed.html
     - src/helpers.js
     - src/index.css